 Potassium promotes quick thinking and mental clarity, improves oxygen supply to the brain, and helps eliminate toxins.
 In addition, it acts as an immunomodulator, helps lower blood pressure, and helps treat allergies.
 Potassium also gives our body the components it needs to provide energy during heavy physical activity.

 The phosphorus content in the pulp of jicama is 18 mg per 100 grams, which is almost a fifth of the daily value.
 Phosphorus is vital for bones’ normal structure and health.
-It is also good for improving mental performance, maintaining focus and memory.
+It is also good for improving mental performance and maintaining focus and memory.
 This element is essential for the normal structure of teeth and gums.
-Besides, phosphorus is essential for the body to produce energy, to perform the functions of the muscular and nervous systems.
+Besides, phosphorus is essential for the body to produce energy, and to perform the functions of the muscular and nervous systems.

 Phosphates play an important role in maintaining acid-base balance, ensuring proper functioning of the heart and kidneys, and participating in the storage and release of energy in cells throughout the body.
 With the help of phosphorus, your body forms proteins and carbohydrates, and it helps the absorption of many nutrients.